Anthuriums are one of the most misleading plants in the entire Araceae family.

 Treating Fertilizer Burn

-You will need to flush out the soil, which works well for both potted and outdoor plants with an aggregate substrate layer.
-Too much fertilizer can burn roots and lead to root rot.
+You must flush out the soil, which works well for potted and outdoor plants with an aggregate substrate layer.
+However, too much fertilizer can burn roots and lead to root rot.

 To flush, put the container somewhere to let the water drain, such as a sink or tub.